 A primary tea vessel can be a gaiwan or a chahu (yixing clay teapot).
 The primary vessel is simply where the water and the tea hang out together.

 A gaiwan is a unique Chinese teapot, resembling more of a covered bowl.
-It requires some practice to use, but once you get the hang of it, can be a lot of fun!
-See gaiwan teapots on Amazon here.
+It requires some practice, but once you get the hang of it, can be a lot of fun to use!

-A Yixing teapot is a small (emphasis on small!) teapot that is typically made from clay and is from Yixing China.
+A Yixing teapot is a small (emphasis on small!) teapot that is typically made from clay that’s from Yixing China.
 These are works of art, so are often more on the expensive side.
-See Yixing teapots on Amazon here.

-Whether you choose a gaiwan or yixing teapot is your preference.
-The gaiwan can be difficult to use, especially at the beginning.
-The clay teapot, on the other hand, will keep your tea hotter but it will also take longer to pour out (meaning the infusion will continue as you’re pouring, and interact with air for longer) so it’s something extra to factor into your timing.
+The difficulty in using a clay teapot is timing your steep.
+The clay teapot will keep your tea hotter and it will also take longer to pour out.
+This means the infusion will continue as you’re pouring, interacting with air for longer, adding an additional factor you have to take into account.

 Teacups – Chábēi